YourFavouriteEngineer/Industrial-Automation/README.md

 Welcome to the Industrial Automation Space

-Feel free to add and contibute to projects as you see fit
+Feel free to add and contribute to projects as you see fit